Shine: The Circles Quilt

 I named it Shine because of all those circles, those suns, those compass points, radiating out from the quilt.
 I could see this all done up in solids, too.
 I’ve seen a few of your starting your project.
 Please tag me on IG (occasionalpiecequilt) or drop me an email with a photo so I can see what you’ve begun.

-I’ve now completed the instructions for this quilt, and have priced it at six dollars for a PDF download.
-For those in non-EU countries, the pattern is in my Craftsy Store, listed as Shine: Circles Quilt Finishing Instructions and is available for purchase, so you too can finish off your quilt.
-For those in EU countries with VAT tax, the pattern is in the PayHip shop.
+I’ve now completed the instructions for this quilt, and have it available for purchase in my Craftsy Store, listed as Shine: Circles Quilt Finishing Instructions, so you can finish off your quilt.
+For those in EU countries with VAT tax, you have an option to use the pattern in the PayHip shop.

 I’ve loved creating these and sharing them for free, so I hope you’ve enjoyed grabbing them and making them.
 At some point in the future, I’ll start moving the downloads to Craftsy, as I’m trying to gather all my patterns there for ease in locating them.
 Sometimes it gets hard to navigate blogs, even with the excellent search engine that my blog software provides.

 Where did I get the inspiration for the finishing?
 One day when I was walking around San Diego, I looked up and saw the facade of the building and thought, aha! — those crosses with circles would be perfect in between my circles.
-I ended up leaving off the circles as my quilt had a lot going on and they were just too much.
-Your quilt may be different, so you decide (the option is in the pattern).
+I ended up leaving off the circles as my quilt had a lot going on , but your quilt may be different, so you decide (the option is in the pattern).

 And the border?
 I started here, in this archway from the church in Slovenia, with those triangles.
 But again, I wanted my circles — and all that handwork — to stand out, so I simplified it with trapezoidal pieces in between the triangles.